Vasile Pogor: Convorbiri Literare editor and 1871 mandate

 Meanwhile, Hasdeu's Columna lui Traian paper had made it its mission to host samples from Pogor's poetry, to show its readers how one was not supposed to versify.
 Hasdeu registered a moral victory when a short poem by an "M. I. Ellias" saw print in the July 15 issue of Convorbiri Literare.
 With Maiorescu in Bucharest, the piece had earned the approval of both Pogor and his younger rival, Mihai Eminescu.
 It was, in fact, a prank.
 Hasdeu had improvised the poem himself (calling it "a rhyming frivolity") so as to prove that Junimea writers lacked taste and patriotic feeling—"there is not a galimatias [...] that Convorbiri Literare won't rush in to grab and hold by its bosom, provided one essential condition is met: that it does not include anything Romanian."

 During 1870, when Pogor and Maiorescu acted as autisde auditors for the festivities at Putna Monastery, they came into contact with both Eminescu and Ioan Slavici.
-Their selection of a festive speech, given by their colleague A. D. Xenopol, caused an uproar among more readical Romanian nationalists, who wished to boycott the event.
+Their selection of a festive speech, given by their colleague A. D. Xenopol, caused an uproar among more radical Romanian nationalists, who wished to boycott the event.
 The Junimist faction made its formal entry into Parliament after the 1871 election.
-As a result of these, the nation's Assembly of Deputies included five Junimist members, voting with the "White" group: Pogor, Maiorescu, Negruzzi, N. Gane, Gheorghe Racoviță.
+As a result of these, the nation's Assembly of Deputies included five Junimist members, voting with the "White" group: Pogor, Maiorescu, Negruzzi, Nicolae Gane, Gheorghe Racoviță.
 After the partial elections of 1874, they were joined by two others: Carp (previously serving Domnitor Carol as a diplomat) and Th.
 Rosetti.
 As noted by his contemporaries, Pogor, even though selected as Vice President of the Assembly, was not an asset for the Junimist faction.
 George Panu, the Junimea memoirist, noted that Pogor was an incompetent public speaker, rarely present at the rostrum.
 When he did address the Assembly, Pogor was unrecognizable and "embarrassing", turning "pale as a cadaver", his voice "shaking" with timidity.